Still using film

 However, when I want to take pictures outside of people or cars or architecture – pictures that I want to be either iconic for family, or have just a little more gravitas to them, I shoot them on film.
 35mm and 120 Medium Format is my go to.
 I will take color pictures, especially with slide film, but mostly I shoot in B&W.

 I don’t have a closet full of random cameras and I don’t trade cameras or lenses constantly.
 I have been mostly methodical in my choices of gear, gotten to know it, and tried not to introduce a bunch of extra stuff or gimmicky accessories to my general and simple set ups.
-I feel that by doing so, I can concentrate on the shot or subject instead for fiddling with the gear.
+I feel that by doing so, I can concentrate on the shot or subject instead of fiddling with the gear.

 So, here is what I shoot with:

-My favorite medium format camera is a Rolleiflex 3.5a or Automat MX from 1951.
+My favorite medium format camera that I own is a Rolleiflex 3.5a or Automat MX from 1951.
 It is one of my tangible loves.
 True Rollei connoisseurs want a model 3.5F or if they have deep enough pockets a late model 2.8F.
 Now, I wouldn’t say no to either of them if they show up at my house, but my Automat is a fine camera that was in my budget range in 2006 and is in perfect working order.
 I have been lucky enough to have composed some very memorable photos with it – some hang on my wall at home, on friend’s walls, and even a couple are on public display.
 I had the screen replaced by Bill Maxwell and recently (2023) had a full CLA and rework done by Harry Fleenor, the current guru of all things Rollei.
 The work was not cheap, but it is a lifetime camera for me.
 If all of my other cameras went away, my Rollei is the one that I would want to keep/run into a fire for.
 I hope to take my last picture with it and that one of my children uses is for decades after I don’t need it anymore.

-Someday, when I am long-dead, and when there is a retrospective of my life, craft, criminality, art, madness, I hope that there is a display of pictures that were originally taken on film with this camera.
+Someday, when I am long-dead, and when there is a retrospective of my life, craft, criminality, art, and madness, I hope that there is a display of pictures that were originally taken on film with this camera.

 My “studio” medium format portrait camera is a Pentax 67 that is a BEAST.
 I only ever shoot with it sitting on a tripod.
 I have a lighting set up, shutter speed, and lens combo that is dialed in for Black & White face close-ups and sitting portraits in my shop.
 I also have a setup that is sort of mostly worked out for using it set up in the field – like taking it to VW meets or for posed pictures of family and friends “en plein air”

-Then there is my Hasselblad 500C/M… It is the Mercedes Benz of medium format cameras.
-I wanted it years and it takes amazing pictures.
-Amazing.
-I splurged during the last days of Velvia slide film availability and actually bought it is a camera shop in Hamburg, DE in 2008.
-After using it constantly for two years, I sold it to a photographer friend when we left Germany and actually bought it back from him a couple years later for half because he just never used it and needed some cash.
-I like it that much.
-I wish I used it more.
+After using it consistently for two years, I sold it to a hobby photographer friend when we left Germany and actually bought it back from him a couple years later at a steep discount because he just never used it and needed some cash.
+I regretted that sale almost every day and didn’t bargain a cent when he asked me to buy it back – I like it that much and I wish I used it more.
 It is just heavy and awkward to carry.
 The Pentax is heavier, but it is always on a tripod.
 The Hasselblad is “handheld”.
 Because of the heft, I just don’t pull it out as much as I would like and take it outside.
 It does have a better flash sync capability than the 67 so is better for low light shooting.

-My set up only includes 2 lenses: the Zeiss 80mm f/2.8 and the Zeiss 50mm f/4.
+My set up only includes 2 lenses: the Zeiss 80mm f/2.8 and the Zeiss 150mm f/4.
 I would LOVE a 250 zoom lens, but I would also love to be 6’2″ and have a body fat percentage hovering at around 5%… It is a crazy expensive lens for a hobbyist who’s Hasselblad looks pretty on a shelf.
 Of all my film cameras, this is my “Shelf Queen,” but won’t be giving her up again.

 There are a few other cameras that I shoot with and love to use: The Olympus Pen-FT Half Frame that gives a lot of bang for the buck in relation to film cost savings and is fun to use for artsy diptych portraits and architectural stuff.
 Used mostly for travel photography due to the amount of pictures that I shoot per roll.
-I end up doing a lot of bracketing and photos of building and tourist attractions.
+I end up doing a lot of bracketing and photos of buildings and tourist attractions.
 I have 4 different cool lenses for it as well as the glass on this little camera is top notch!

 Lastly, there are four (!) old and really battered Canon AE1s, the camera that I learned to shoot film on.
 People just keep giving them to me.
 Only 1 is presentable (my original) in public and the other three are the aesthetic equivalent of Quasimodo and one has the battery door permanently glued shut.
 However, all are solid cameras and I have all the lenses, flashes, and filters for them one would every want.
 They don’t see much action anymore, but with an eBay price hovering between $30-$60, I will hang onto them.